Artifical Eyes and Orbital Implants

 Non-porous, synthetic implants have been the mainstay of globe replacement for the past 50 or more years.
 These implants made of acrylic (polymethylmethacrylate, PMMA) or silicone are inert and well-tolerated by the human body.
 Non-porous implants typically do well for years following implantation.
 Because the surrounding orbital tissue does not grow into the implants (as with porous implants, see below), these standard implants occasionally may migrate (move) within the eye socket creating difficulties with fitting of a prosthesis.

 Porous implant materials offer the potential advantages of host tissue ingrowth.
 These advantages may include long term implant stability and improved socket motility (movement).
-Hydroxyapatite (Bio-Eye™) is a hydrothermally altered form of sea coral that was introduced as an orbital implant more than 20 years ago.
-During the past two decades, porous implants have gained wide acceptance among orbital surgeons.
+Hydroxyapatite (Bio-Eye™) is a hydrothermally altered form of sea coral that was introduced as an orbital implant more than 30 years ago.
+During the past several decades, porous implants have gained wide acceptance among orbital surgeons.
 These implants are biocompatible, non-toxic, and non-allergenic.
-Other synthetic porous implant materials are now commonly used including porous polyethylene (MEDPOR®, Porex Surgical Inc., Newnan, GA,USA) and most recently aluminum oxide (Al2O3) or Alumina.
-Alumina or Bioceramic Orbital Implants (FCI, Issy-Les-Moulineaux, Cedex, France) are made from a ceramic implant material that has been used in orthopedic surgery and dentistry for more than 30 years.
+Other synthetic porous implant materials are now commonly used including porous polyethylene (MEDPOR®, Porex Surgical Inc., Newnan, GA,USA) and more recently aluminum oxide (Al2O3) or Alumina.
+Alumina or Bioceramic Orbital Implants (FCI, Issy-Les-Moulineaux, Cedex, France) are made from a ceramic implant material that has been used in orthopedic surgery and dentistry for more than 40 years.
 Bioceramic orbital implants were approved for use in the United States by the U.S. F.D.A. in April, 2000 and currently are the most common porous orbital implant utilized in Dr. Klapper’s practice.

 Who is a candidate for orbital implant placement?

-In short, anyone scheduled to have his/her eye removed:
+Nearly anyone scheduled to have his/her eye removed:

 - A blind, painful eye may result from previous trauma or ocular surgery.
 Removal of the painful eye is often the only way to manage the severe discomfort.